-In July 2012, the Company entered into an option agreement with Holy Terror Mining Company, a private company that owned a property hosting six historical gold producers situated in the Keystone Gold District situated about 70 km south of the Homestake Mine.
-The Holy Terror property is located within the Homestake Gold Trend in the Black Hills of South Dakota, U.S.A.
-In October 2016, due to a dramatic downturn in the overall mining industry making it difficult to raise exploration funds, the Company terminated the Holy Terror Option Agreement and began to focus on the Rochford Gold District, situated along the Homestake Gold Trend 26 km south of the Homestake Mine and 38 km north-northeast of the Holy Terror Project.
-In all three areas, Homestake Mine, Rochford and Holy Terror, hydrothermal gold mineralization is hosted exclusively in altered and sheared iron formation and produced preferentially from fold structures locally known at the Homestake Mine as "Ledges".
-Beginning in the fall of 2012, the Company began a program of considerable land consolidation in the Rochford Gold District, by physical claim staking and by mineral property purchases.
-Coincidentally, the Company systematically acquired a large-scale comprehensive database for the entire Rochford District from 2013 to 2016.
-In early 2013, the Company completed a high resolution airborne EM and Mag survey (HeliTEM) covering the Company's entire Rochford area land package totaling over 7,500 acres and covering over 30 sq. mi..
-Based on the Company's research and it's comprehensive database, Mineral Mountain's technical team concluded that the Rochford District had geological characteristics that were similar to the Homestake Mine host rocks and was vastly under-explored employing modern technology.
-Following 3D modelling of the Company's airborne survey, three unusually large magnetic bodies associated with gold-hosted banded iron fromation (BIF) were highlighted trending through the Rochford District.
-Each of the three magnetic bodies were considered to be potential sizeable Homestake-style gold targets.
-The largest magnetic body of the three coincided with the Standby Mine which occurs in a folded plunging syncline.
-The intersection of the regional structure, the Homestake Gold Trend, and the highly deformed and hydrothermally altered iron formation unit hosting the Standby Mine deposit was interpreted to be a strong Homestake-style gold target that warranted a core drilling program.
+In July 2012, the Company entered into an option agreement with Holy Terror Mining Company, a private company that owned a property hosting six historical gold producers situated in the Keystone Gold District situated on the Homestake Gold Trend about 70 km south of the Homestake Mine in the Black Hills of South Dakota, U.S.A.
+In October 2016, due to a dramatic downturn in the overall mining industry, the Company terminated the Holy Terror

+Option Agreement and began to focus on the Rochford Gold District, also situated along the Homestake Gold Trend but only 26 km south of the Homestake Mine.
+All three areas, the Homestake Mine, the Rochford District and the Keystone Districthost economic deposits of hydrothermal gold mineralization situated in highly altered folded and sheared iron formation locally known as "Ledges".

+Beginning in the fall of 2012 through to July, 2021, the Company began a program of considerable land consolidation in the Rochford Gold District, by both physical claim staking and by mineral property purchases.
+Currently, the Company land holdings in the Rochford District total 7,858 acres consisting of nine (9) patented lode claims and 476 unpatented BLM lodes claim.
+Coincidentally, the Company systematically acquired a comprehensive database convering the entire Homestake Gold Trend area including the Rochford District beginning in 2013 to the present.
+Complimenting the database, the Company completed a high resolution airborne EM and Mag survey (HeliTEM) in early 2013 covering the Company's entire Rochford area land package.
+Based on the Company's combined research of the historical exploration conducted in the Rochford District, it's comprehensive database and field geological mapping program, the Company concluded that the Rochford District had similar geological and mineralogical characteristics to the Homestake Mine host rocks, and, that the entire Homestake Gold Trend offered above average exploration potential for gold.
+Following 3D modelling of the Company's initial airborne survey, five unusually large magnetic bodies associated with gold-hosted banded iron fromation (BIF) were highlighted within the Company's land holdings in the Rochford District.
+Each of the three magnetic bodies, due to the size of the magnetic anomalies were considered to be potential Homestake-style gold targets.
+The largest magnetic body encompasses the Company's 100%-owned Standby Mine gold deposit located within a folded plunging syncline.
+The intersection of the regional structure, the Homestake Gold Trend, and the highly deformed and hydrothermally altered iron formation unit hosting the Standby Mine deposit was interpreted to be a strong Homestake-style gold target that warranted core drilling.

 A 9-hole Phase 1 drilling program totaling 2,937 meters was completed between February, 2018 and October, 2018.
 Eight of the nine drill holes intersected Homestake-style gold mineralization across widths of up to 30 meters within the East Limb Structure (Standby Shear Zone) to a vertical depth of 500 meters.
+Drill hole ST18-006 intersected 43.5 m grading 1.21 g/t Au adjacent to historical drill hole BLG-UG-03 which intersected 25.91 m grading 3.19 g/t Au.
+Phase 1 confirmed that the Standby gold horizon hosted robust gold mineralization over strong widths.